What You’ll Learn 🎥

 Photron.ini file

-During installation, we have copied Photron.ini into the DewesoftX Addons folder (e.g. C:\DewesoftX\X3\Addons64\).
-This file contains the interface type and IP address of the camera, please set it accordingly.
+During installation, the file Photron.ini should be copied into the DewesoftX Addons folder (e.g., C:\DewesoftX\X3\Addons64\).
+This file contains the interface type and IP address of the camera.
+Please make sure it is set correctly.

 Enabling the camera

-In DewesoftX go to Settings / Settings / Devices, click the add button and add the Photron FastCam.
+Open DewesoftX and go to Settings > Settings > Devices, click the Add button and select Photron FastCam.

-When you click on the camera, you should be able to see the model and it's IP address.
+Once selected, you should be able to view the model and its IP address in the interface.

 Trigger setup